SachinKishan/Narrative-Engine/README.md

 <hr>

 ## How to make a PR
 To make a PR, fork the repo, make your changes and create a Pull Request.
-Your PR should preferably have the following format
+Your PR description should preferably have the following format

 1. The goal
 2. What changes you made(in brief) to achieve the goal